 A hardening sprint is a sprint in which no new feature is developed.
 The team works only on software improvements, such as refactoring, automated tests, and performance enhancements.
 Scrum Alliance’s post “Do We Need a Hardening Sprint?” talks briefly about this.

 I would say that a hardening sprint is like using your year-end bonus to pay off your debt.
 So, you know the debt is there, but you keep waiting for an opportunity.
 Then, you spend a lot of money to clear it.

 Imagine that the team has a credit card with a certain limit.
 Each new technical debt is like a new purchase made with this card.
 At every opportunity, when “there’s some money left”, the team can repay part of the debt, as if paying off part of the credit card balance.
 If the team exceeds the credit card limit, no new purchases are allowed.
 In this case, the team needs to pay the minimum amount due to be able to use the credit card again.

 But paying only that minimum amount will force the team to keep paying interest forever.
 That is, for each new feature, several adjustments will be required which will cause delays.

 Just like a credit card needs to be paid on a monthly basis, the team can set a period to clear the debt.

 Working with monetary values helps to keep this analogy clear.
 The team should set a monetary amount for each purchase, a credit card limit, and the percentage of that limit that will be the minimum amount due.

-This gives the team some flexibility to choose to pay off some of the debt right away using its available capacity, while keeping it constantly aware that there’s a limit that can’t be exceeded.
-This way, the debts don’t keep accumulating.
+It gives the team some flexibility to choose to pay off some of the debt right away using its available capacity while keeping it constantly aware that there’s a limit that can’t be exceeded.
+In this way, the debts don’t keep accumulating.

 Incurring debt can be an option for reaching a goal, but it’s important to keep your finances healthy.
 Paying back the debt often means less interest.
 On the other hand, not keeping up with your technical debt can mean paying a lot in interest, or the death of your software.